MLI-lab/transformers_for_imaging/README.md

 # Vision Transformers Enable Fast and Robust Accelerated MRI
-This repository provides code for reproducing the results of our paper [Vision Transformers Enable Fast and Robust Accelerated MRI](https://openreview.net/forum?id=cNX6LASbv6).
+This repository provides code for reproducing the results of our paper: [Vision Transformers Enable Fast and Robust Accelerated MRI](https://openreview.net/forum?id=cNX6LASbv6).

 Our code has been tested for the environment given in `requirements.txt`, and builds on the code from [fastMRI](https://github.com/facebookresearch/fastMRI), [ConViT](https://github.com/facebookresearch/convit), and [timm](https://github.com/rwightman/pytorch-image-models).